 Health and Wellbeing

-Children are encouraged to eat healthily and milk/water, fresh friut and vegetables are avaiable for the children to access throughout the day on the snack table.
+Children are encouraged to eat healthily.
+Milk, water, fresh friut and vegetables are available for the children to access throughout the day on the snack table.